I encourage you to submit questions regarding your life path and soul’s journey using the form below. Keep checking back for more Q and A discussion.

 Q. You say: The higher self is accessible through your feelings – I have me, my soul energy that gives the orders, my mind that instructs the operating program, and my brain and body that activates it all until death – question: where do feelings feature in this and is my higher self my soul energy or is it a conductor that helps with the operating program?
 Feelings and higher self go at the time of death – is that right?

-A. I believe I said that the higher self is accessible through one’s intuition, and feelings are often a way in which we experience intuition.
+A. The higher self is accessible through one’s intuition, and feelings are often a way in which we experience intuition.
 The higher self is the conductor of the soul, and ultimately, the conductor of the entire incarnation.
 I am defining the higher self as one’s Essence, that aspect of soul which monitors all of its incarnations.
 Soul is always connected to higher self, or Essence.
 Sometimes soul and higher self are used interchangeably to mean the same thing.
 Essence sends out fragments of itself in the form of what we commonly refer to as the soul, or that part of Essence which merges with and animates the physical body, and has the experience of incarnation.

 The soul is intended to be the immediate conductor for the life.
 When we are in alignment with the reason/s for our incarnation – our soul purpose – then we are operating from a place of balance and clarity, and it is our soul that is in charge.
 The mind is not intended to be the decision-maker for the life.
 It is intended to develop strategies to assist the unfolding course of a life.
 Decisions are made from the heart, through which the soul speaks.
 It is often the case that the mind will override the promptings of soul, and when this happens, we are no longer tracking our purpose.
 We allow the mind to take over when we believe we have little value, when we fear for our security and reputation, when we are mistreated, and when we give in to what we know in our hearts is a false perception or belief.
 Finding our way back to the heart’s center will mitigate the negative influence of a mind gone rogue.